Moving a pool table – how to do it

 Moving a pool table is a tricky job – most of the items we transport are either big or fragile, rarely both.
 And a pool table is just that – both.
 Shipping a pool table can be done safely, but it requires certain precautions.
-How to transport your pool table efficiently and make sure it won’t be damaged during shipment?
+How can you transport your pool table efficiently and ensure it won’t be damaged during shipment?

 Firstly, bad news – you’ll probably have to dismantle it.
-It’s the safest way to transport – pool table in pieces will be much easier to cover and secure to avoid damages during shipment.
-No worries though – taking pool table to pieces is actually easier than it sounds, even if you don’t feel particularly good about your handyman skills.
+It’s the safest way to transport a pool table – in pieces it will be much easier to cover and secure to avoid damages during shipment.
+No worries, though – taking a pool table to pieces is actually easier than it sounds, even if you don’t feel particularly good about your handyman skills.

 Keep reading this article to find out:

 – how to take your table to pieces and avoid damaging it in the process

 – which transport option will be the cheapest, and which is the safest